demisto/content/Packs/SemperisDSP/README.md

     * Make sure the **DNS** checkbox is enabled.
     * Make sure the **Send Operations Log to Syslog** checkbox is enabled.

+* Pay attention:

+  * This is a beta Modeling Rule, which lets you process Semperis log fields to XDM fields.
+    Since the Modeling Rule is considered as beta, it might not contain some of the fields that are available from the logs.
+    We appreciate your feedback on the quality and usability of the Modeling Rule to help us identify issues, fix them, and continually improve.

+  * Timestamp parsing support is under the a assumption that a UTC +0000 format is being used.

 ## Collect Events from Vendor

 In order to use the collector, use the [Broker VM](#broker-vm) option.